agun36/alx-pre_course/0x01-git/README.md

-UPDATED README.md  my new readme
+my new readme UPDATED README